 The IB Middle Years Programme (MYP) followed in the EtonHouse campuses is a coherent and comprehensive curriculum framework that provides academic challenge and develops life-long learning skills appropriate to students ages 11 through 16.
 As part of the International Baccalaureate’s Organisation’s (IBO) continuum of international education‚ the MYP naturally follows the IBO Primary Years Programme (PYP).
 EtonHouse – Suzhou and EtonHouse – Wuxi are fully authorised MYP schools and provide excellent preparation for the Diploma Program (DP) or other demanding college /university preparatory programmes.

 The EtonHouse Education Centre (EEC) is the professional development arm of EtonHouse.
 It focuses on research and development in education while providing continuous training, pedagogical support and maintaining quality in the development of best practices.
 Recently the EEC in conjunction with AECES brought the first Reggio Children conference to Singapore, titled The Reggio Emilia Approach to Education – Experiences in Dialogue.
 It was well attended by educators from around the Asia region and demonstrated the EtonHouse commitment to best practice in the field of Early Childhood Education.
 The EEC on a regular basis organises high quality international conferences.
 In October 2011, it organised a forum on 'Creating Positive Learning Environments' by speakers from Mia Mia in Australia.
-The most recent Reggio Conference was held in April 2012.
-Titled ‘Provocations for Practice’, this conference showcased a wide range of speakers who shared their experience of working with the principles of Reggio Emilia in different settings, drawing in a total of 400 delegates from 14 countries.
+In 2012, the Reggio Conference organised by EEC ‘Provocations for Practice’ showcased a wide range of speakers who shared their experience of working with the principles of Reggio Emilia in different settings, drawing in a total of 400 delegates from 14 countries.
 For more details on past conferences, click here.
+The EEC continues to offer workshops and professional development opportunities to educators that help to strengthen the standards of practice in the early years profession.

 Our goal at EtonHouse is to provide thoughtfully prepared learning environments, designed to stimulate the learning and development of children.
 We believe that children have a right to engage with a wide range of materials and resources designed to consolidate, extend and challenge their thinking.